-- 3.10 One of the key objectives of this SPD is to indicate the likely level of planning obligations that can be expected from proposed development, in advance of any planning application being submitted.
+- 3.8 One of the key objectives of this SPD is to indicate the likely level of planning obligations that can be expected from proposed development, in advance of any planning application being submitted.
 Applicants can then factor these requirements into potential scheme costs at an early stage.
 The National Planning Practice Guidance (NPPG) clearly states that it is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage.
 Where a disagreement arises about financial viability and the planning obligations sought, the applicant will be expected to provide the Council with clear and transparent evidence to support their case.
-In most instances this will involve the Council reaching an understanding based on a detailed open book financial appraisal, undertaken by an independent assessor with the cost borne by the applicant. - 3.11 Where there are significant financial issues arising for other public bodies responsible for providing infrastructure (including Leicestershire County Council), the Council will expect that body to be actively involved in this assessment process.
-The Council will require this evidence to be submitted in a timely manner, prior to the determination of the planning application. - 3.12 Section 106A of the Town and Country Planning Act allows planning obligations to be modified or discharged in certain circumstances where the developer and planning authority wish to do so.
-Therefore any requests will be considered and dealt with proactively on a case by case basis by the District Council, to avoid any unnecessary delays in the starting of development.
+In most instances this will involve the Council reaching an understanding based on a detailed open book financial appraisal, undertaken by an independent assessor with the cost borne by the applicant. - 3.9 Where there are significant financial issues arising for other public bodies responsible for providing infrastructure (including Leicestershire County Council), the Council will expect that body to be actively involved in this assessment process.
+The Council will require this evidence to be submitted in a timely manner, prior to the determination of the planning application.